Near Rancho Cordova in Sacramento County, California — The American West (Pacific Coastal)

 Other nearby markers.
 At The Coloma Road (about 700 feet away, measured in a direct line); The Treasured American River (approx. 0.6 miles away); We Will Not Forget... (approx. one mile away); In Memory of All American Veterans (approx. one mile away); Path of Honor (approx. one mile away); Natomas Consolidated of California (approx. 2.2 miles away); Southern Pacific Railroad Superintendent's House (approx. 3 miles away); Rancho Rio de los Americanos (approx. 3 miles away).

 More about this marker.
 Designed by Bob Bennet of Bennet Sculptures

 Regarding Heroes in the Sky.
 2 officers died, I was seriously injured in the crash that took place nearby in 2005.

 Also see . . .

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on March 4, 2015, by S B of Sacramento, California.
-This page has been viewed 290 times since then and 10 times this year.
-Last updated on March 11, 2015, by Barry Swackhamer of San Jose, California.
-Photos: 1, 2. submitted on March 4, 2015, by S B of Sacramento, California. • Bill Pfingsten was the editor who published this page.
+This page was last revised on December 20, 2020.
+It was originally submitted on March 4, 2015, by S B of Sacramento, California.
+This page has been viewed 587 times since then and 83 times this year.
+Last updated on March 11, 2015, by Barry Swackhamer of Brentwood, California.
+Photos: 1, 2. submitted on March 4, 2015, by S B of Sacramento, California.
+3, 4. submitted on December 20, 2020, by Larry Gertner of New York, New York. • Bill Pfingsten was the editor who published this page.